RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/components/HostelTransfer/student/ApprovedRequests.md

 - User icon for Application ID
 - Mobile phone/ID card icon for Roll No
 - House icons for hostel information

-## Notes and Observations

-1. There's a commented-out section for approval timestamp that could be uncommented if that information should be displayed.
-2. There appears to be a minor inconsistency in class naming: `border-base200` is missing a hyphen and should likely be `border-base-200` to match the styling convention.
-3. The labels "current Hostel" and "Old Hostel" might be confusing as they don't clearly indicate which is the destination vs. source hostel.
-4. The component uses a mix of HTML `class` and JSX `className` attributes, which should be standardized to `className` for React.

-## Integration Points

-- This component expects to be provided with a `requests` array prop from a parent component
-- It would typically be part of a larger hostel transfer management system
-- It complements other components that might handle pending or rejected requests

 ## Usage Example